 During the ceremony, the Chavez, Hayes, Nall and Ortiz Families were presented with family bibles and keys to their new Habitat homes.
 Habitat staff, partners and sponsors were also in attendance and acknowledged for helping make the new four-home Clarke Estates complex a reality.

-The journey to home ownership has not been easy for these families, but their hard work and dedication payed off as they are now able to purchase their homes with an affordable mortgage.
+The journey to homeownership has not been easy for these families, but their hard work and dedication paid off as they are now able to purchase their homes with an affordable mortgage.
 The families completed education workshops through Habitat LA’s Family Investment Program, along with completing 500 hours of “sweat equity.”

 “I am honored to be a part of the Habitat for Humanity family.
 Thanks for making my family’s dreams come true!” said homeowner Durneall Hayes.